HBoyd255/project-alien-maze-solver-code/CurrentCodebaseState.md

 # Current State

-Im introducing a feature lock, until my current code it up to an acceptable Standard, that means that every file should be refactored (If required), tested and documented(By a Human).
+Im introducing a feature lock, until my current code it up to an acceptable Standard, that means that every file should be refactored (If required) and documented(By a Human).

 Until this standard is met, no additional features will be added to this project.